don-bski/perl-stuff/README.md

 ### DrawPoker
 **OS: Linux and Windows**<br/>
 **DrawPoker.pl** - Proof of concept five card draw poker game.
-Linux CLI based ANSI color/character cards.
+Linux only.
+CLI based ANSI color/character cards.
 Only basic game play is implemented and win/lose checking is incomplete.<br/>
-**DrawPokerGUI.pl** - Perl-tk version of five card draw poker program.
+**DrawPokerGUI.pl** - Improved version of five card draw poker using Perl-tk.
 Auto-selection of a fixed game table size based on screen resolution.
 Requires the perl GD module for image sizing.
 More code, more graphics, more better.
 Yeah, perl-tk; but it works.<br/>